Husiatyn: History

 Husiatyn was first recorded in 1559, when it was part of the Polish–Lithuanian Commonwealth and the year it was granted self-government under the Magdeburg Law.
 At this time it was located in the province of Podolia.
 It came under Austrian rule in 1772 with other parts of Southern Podolia (the region between the Zbruch and the Seret rivers) and was attached to the Austrian crownland of Galicia and Lodomeria.
-The Emperor Joseph II toured this area immediately after its annexation to Austria and was very impressed by the fertility of the soil and its future prospects.
-It remained a county centre under Austrian rule until the collapse of Austria-Hungary and the declaration of the Western Ukrainian People's Republic in 1918.
+Emperor Joseph II toured this area immediately after its annexation to Austria and was very impressed by the fertility of the soil and its future prospects.

+The 19th century rural population of Husiatyn County was predominantly Ukrainian and the town predominantly Jewish.
+There was also a small Polish landowning stratum.
+In the late 19th century and the beginning of the 20th century, Southern Podolia, including Husiatyn County, witnessed large-scale out-migration of its peasant population to western Canada.
+Husiatyn remained a county centre under Austrian rule until the collapse of Austria-Hungary and the declaration of the Western Ukrainian People's Republic in 1918.
+Between April and July 1919 Husiatyn was the site of battles between Ukrainian, Soviet and Polish troops.
 In 1919, the Ukrainian Galician Army fought the Bolsheviks there but was driven out by the Poles, who absorbed the area into the Second Polish Republic.

-In 1939 Husiatyn was annexed to the Ukrainian Soviet Socialist Republic.
+On 17 September 1939 Husiatyn was occupied by invading Soviet troops, with a small Polish unit stationed in the town engaging in resistance and eliminating several Red Army soldiers from the 153rd Cavalry Regiment.
+In the aftermath, Husiatyn was annexed to the Ukrainian Soviet Socialist Republic.
 Husiatyn was occupied by Nazi troops on July 6, 1941.
 As soon as they arrived, approximately 200 Jews were sent to the labor camps or were killed immediately by the Germans and the Ukrainian police.
 In March 1942, the remaining Jews were transported to concentration camps in Kopychyntsi, Probizhna and Belzec.

-The 19th century rural population of Husiatyn County was predominantly Ukrainian and the town predominantly Jewish.
-There was also a small Polish landowning stratum.
-In the late 19th century and the beginning of the 20th century, Southern Podolia, including Husiatyn County, witnessed large-scale out-migration of its peasant population to western Canada.

 Until 18 July 2020, Husiatyn served as the administrative center of Husiatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Husiatyn Raion was merged into Chortkiv Raion.

 Until 26 January 2024, Husiatyn was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Husiatyn became a rural settlement.